terbed/blog/index.md

 The only way to learn in public is to **build** in public.

-Linear thinking is a ultimately a myth.
+Linear thinking is ultimately a myth.
 Thinking is not only non-linear, it's messy.
+The messy wandering where innovation happens.
 It involves a lot of back and forth, dead ends, branching, walking back, merging ideas, changing ideas, contradicting ideas.
+So let's get into it!

 ## Credits
 This website is built on the [Enjoyment Work](https://github.com/brennanbrown/enjoyment-work){:target="_blank"} Jekyll theme.